Gambling and online casinos in Palau

 especially in crypto casinos, where registration and verification are not required.

-- that with the legalization of eGaming, restrictions on the age and protection of players will be introduced,
+The government also emphasizes that with the legalization of eGaming, restrictions on the age and protection of players will be introduced to avoid the growth of addiction.

 Digital economy and cryptocurrencies